mg747/mega-boutique/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone SE, iPhone 12, Samsung Galaxy A5, and iPadPro.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone SE, iPhone 11, One+ 9 Pro, and iPadPro.
 -   A large amount of testing was done to ensure that all pages were linking correctly
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

 -   No known bug at the time I tested the site/app.
 I will continue to debug and check to ensure that the site is working efficiently.
-Although w3c markup validator shows syntax error message because of Jinja URL links used in code.
+Although w3c markup validator shows syntax error message because of jinja URL links used in code.

 ## Deployment